nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 ### Leaderboard
 * ~Check if user has a high score~
 * ~Use private variables~
-* Make user enter name if they have new high score
+* ~Make user enter name if they have new high score~
-* Use a search to make the algorithim more efficient
+* Use a search to make the algorithm more efficient
 * Encryption
 * ~Print data onto the file~
 ### Main menu